<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 However, spending on hearing aids, nursing homes, and funeral expenses increases by more than 50%.

-Obviously, there is more pleasure to be had in seeing the recipient of your generosity enjoying the gift rather than no longer being around when the wealth is passed on.
+There's arguably more pleasure to be had in seeing the recipient of your generosity enjoying the gift, rather than no longer being around when the wealth is passed on.

-You should talk to your planner about your spending and savings worries, and if they are justified.
+You should talk to your financial planner about your spending and savings worries, and if they're justified.

 Next, learn your mindset towards money, and ask yourself if you get pleasure from spending, or saving.